What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 The waterfall at La Fortuna has a rich history and cultural significance.
 The La Fortuna waterfall has long been revered as a sacred site by the indigenous Maleku people, who have lived in the surrounding region for centuries.
 According to Maleku legend, the waterfall was created by their ancestors as a gift to the gods, and it has since been considered a place of great spiritual power.

-Visitors can experience this unique cultural heritage firsthandin La Fortuna, with opportunities to learn about the history and traditions of the Maleku people through guided tours and cultural events.
+Visitors can experience this distinctive cultural heritage first hand in La Fortuna, with opportunities to learn about the history and traditions of the Maleku people through guided tours and cultural events.
 The neighboring town of La Fortuna is also home to several museums and cultural centers that showcase the region’s rich cultural heritage, offering a fascinating glimpse into the country’s history and traditions.

 Bajos Del Toro Waterfall